abrotman/related-domains-by-dns/rdbd-reorg.md

 -->

 [[Discussion of this draft is taking place on the dnsop@ietf.org mailing list.
-Previously, there was discussion on the dbound@ietf.org list.
+Previously, discussion was on the dbound@ietf.org list.
 There's a github repo for this draft at https://github.com/abrotman/related-domains-by-dns - issues and PRs are welcome there.]]